osmosis-labs/docs/docs/overview/integrate/liquidity.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

-# Initial Liquidity
+# Source Initial Liquidity

 When integrating a new asset, Osmosis Zone recommends at least USD $1000-worth of liquidity in a pool before it is listed onto [frontier.osmosis.zone](https://frontier.osmosis.zone).
 There are a few ways to go about setting up the minimum liquidity requirement.